 ‘Want to give you a little insight into the origin of the Ageless Glamour Girls lifestyle brand, its name, and its purpose – which is all centered around my wonderful late mother.
 Growing up, she called me “Glamour Girl.”
 I thought it was cool.
 You see, two years after the birth of my big brother, I became the firstborn daughter, and the pressure was on – with everything from making the perfect bed… to the perfect egg… to ironing the perfect shirt… to making sure I brushed my hair, first thing after getting out of bed.

-I remember as a child, my Mother often wore red lipstick.
-(Of course, as “proper” women did, she switched to a lighter lipstick in the spring and summer.)
-But naturally, I, too, grew up loving red lipstick.
+I remember as a child, my mother often wore red lipstick.
+Of course, as “proper” women did, she switched to lighter lipstick in the spring and summer.
+Coral was her summer jam.
+Naturally, I, too, grew up loving red lipstick.
 I still love red lips, and to this day, to me – red is a neutral color.
-It was also my mother’s favorite color.
-She often said it was lucky.
+It was also my mother’s favorite color, which she said was lucky.

 Love was always at the center of everything in our lives.
 One of her favorite sayings was the hugely popular “beauty is as beauty does.”
 I’ve always loved that, and live by that, today.
-She also stressed the importance of having common sense.
+She also stressed the importance of common sense.

 After graduating from high school, my mother attended business college and began her career as a secretary, before later securing a job as a Computer Analyst with the federal government, from which she retired, after winning several awards.
 She was a math whiz.
 And like her mother, she also loved to sew.
 As a seamstress, she often made outfits for my sister and me, when we were kids – matching patterns, but different colors.
 She continued to sew outfits for me throughout my early twenties.